 Failing to notify Social Security Scotland about a change in any of those circumstances in that way may be an offence.

 BASRiS stands for Benefits Assessment under Special Rules in Scotland.
-It replaces the SR1 form (previously DS1500 form) for disability benefits in Scotland, If, as defined in the Chief Medical Officer’s Guidance (Scotland), an individual has a terminal illness, a RMP or RN can complete a BASRiS form which will support an individual’s application for disability assistance under special rules.
+It replaces the SR1 form (previously DS1500 form) for disability benefits in Scotland.
+If, as defined in the Chief Medical Officer’s Guidance (for clinicians completing a BASRiS form), an individual has a terminal illness, a RMP or RN can complete a BASRiS form which will provide Social Security Scotland with a confirmation of an individual's terminal illness.

 The new Scottish disability benefits: